Wilsbert12/Data_Science_Classification_of_Rakuten_Challenge_Multimodal_Soft_Vote/README.md

         - Vectorization before pipeline -> save & reuse
         - One set of Hyperparameters per vectorization only (do more if time allows)
         - deepl_results ist die falsche Datei als Input -> richtige Datei?
+        - Use resources like Google Colab to access GPU -> speed x10